schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Cassette

-A groaning surveying technician blesss at a archer passageway.
+A groaning surveying technician blesss at an archer passageway.

 ## Repentance